Accusing/Discord.js-Reminder/README.md

 # Discord.js-Reminder Infomration

-This is a basic commend command I made, it pretty much allows the other users with the permession of MANAGE_MESSAGES to commend other users, which then gets logged in the bot-logs channel which is required for it to work.
-The max amount of commends for a user is 100!
+This is a basic reminder command I made, which pretty much reminds you after a certain amount of time you fix it.
+In order to use this command properly you have to do the following;
+**[PREFIX]reminder (TIME)(M-S-H)**
+M - Minute
+S - Second
+H - Hour

 # Contact Me!
  If you have any questions/suggestions or any problems with my work, feel free to contact me via email or message me on discord!